 - Walkie talkies: these are super fun for kids exploring, but also super handy if you are caravanning in areas where phone reception isn't great.

 - Baby powder (I love using this on sandy kids).

 - First Aid kit, scissors, tweezers, wipes, towel, tissues, feminine hygiene supplies.

 - Personal fans, I LOVE these neck fans.

 VACATION ITEMS (in addition to clothes and toiletries)

-**TIP: On your way home from your trip, start a list on your phone (I use Notes) of things that were either really fun or "things I wish I would have known".
+EXTRA TIP 3: On your way home from your trip, start a list on your phone (I use iPhone Notes) of things that were either really fun or "things I wish I would have known".
 Then next year when you go to pack and plan a similar trip, you can avoid making the same mistakes and/or remember the things that were totally worth it.
 I have a separate list for camping, amusement parks, each holiday, cabin trips, family reunions, and more.
-It helps so much to never be somewhere and think, "I can't believe I did the same thing/forgot the same thing last year."
+It helps so much to never be somewhere and think, "I can't believe I did the same thing/forgot the same thing last year!"

 Happy road tripping.
-I hope these lists help your trip go smoothly and allow you to to reset while make the most memories possible.
+I hope these lists help your trip go smoothly and allow you to to reset while making the most memories possible.

 Jen is the founder of Reset Your Nest, a Professional Home Organizing business in Utah (Salt Lake City, Park City, Ogden, Logan, Utah County, and St. George), California (Bay Area, Los Gatos, Hillsborough, Atherton, San Jose), Denver, CO, and Phoenix, AZ.
 She loves creating order and systems out of chaos.
 Her specialty is finding a way to continue the aesthetic of any home to every cupboard and drawer.
 She shares her tips and tricks on Instagram @reset_your_nest.